nf-core/ampliseq/docs/output.md

 #### Exclude taxa

 Removes unwanted taxa in DADA2 output sequences and abundance tables by taxonomic classification.
 Unwanted taxa are often off-targets generated in PCR with primers that are not perfectly specific for the target DNA.
 For example, PCR with commonly used primers also amplifyies mitrochindrial or chloroplast rRNA genes and therefore leads to non-bacteria products.
 These mitrochondria or chloroplast amplicons are removed in this step by default (`--exclude_taxa`).
+The tables are based on the computed taxonomic classification (DADA2 classification takes precedence over QIIME2 classifications).

 All following analysis is based on these filtered tables.